grammaright/blog.debug.sexy/_posts/2024-04-09-How-to-make-a-DuckDB-extension-for-a-table-function.markdown

 ```
 *Code 1.
 The `Extension` class*

-The `Load(DuckDB &)` function is responsible for registering functions to let DuckDB know what functions can be used.
+The `Load(DuckDB &)` method is responsible for registering functions to let DuckDB know what functions can be used.
 You need to define a table function inside this method and then register the function by calling the `ExtensionUtil::RegisterFunction()` method.

 ```cpp
 void ArrayExtension::Load(DuckDB &db) {